Police arrest 2 near Trump's Mar-a-Lago Florida resort | DW | 31.01.2020

 Florida police say they have detained two people who breached security checkpoints near the Mar-a-Lago resort belonging to US President Donald Trump, following a brief pursuit in which shots were fired.

-Officers from the Florida Highway Patrol (FHP) and the Palm Beach Sheriff's Office (PBSO) detained two people after a pursuit on Friday, after they had driven through a pair of security check points.
+Officers from the Florida Highway Patrol (FHP) and the Palm Beach Sheriff's Office (PBSO) detained two people following a car and helicopter pursuit on Friday, after they had driven through a pair of security check points.

-The statement made no mention of possible injuries and said that a press conference would follow as soon as possible.
+The statement made no mention of possible injuries.
+A press conference is scheduled for 3 p.m. local time (2000 UTC/GMT).

 Mar-a-Lago, the luxury resort owned by President Donald Trump, has been the scene of several intrusions since Trump became president.

-President Trump was in the White House in Washington, D.C. at the time of the incident, though he had plans to go to the resort this weekend.
+President Trump was in the White House in Washington, D.C. at the time of the incident, though he had plans to go to the resort with his wife Melania later on Friday afternoon.